PlatyPew/picoctf-2018-writeup/General Skills/pipe/README.md

 >Ever heard of a pipe?
 No not that kind of pipe...
 This [kind](http://www.linfo.org/pipes.html)

 ## Solution
+The _pipe_ or the `|` passes standard output into standard input.

+Connect to the service and pipe output to _grep_

-Do `nc 2018shell1.picoctf.com 48696 | grep pico` to get flag
+Do `nc 2018shell1.picoctf.com 48696 | grep pico` to get flag.

 ### Flag
 `picoCTF{almost_like_mario_f617d1d7}`